List of criminal organizations in DC Comics: Vendetta

 An assemblage of the Freedom Brigade's greatest foes, Vendetta was founded by Masked Swastika with Man-Mountain, Silver Sorceress, Sparrow, and Speed Demon.

 Vimanian Bestiary

 Servants of Lord Vimana, the Vimanian Bestiary included Kohli, Gargol, Tauran, and Mahduse.

-Vulture

-The organization known as Vulture was a vast international crime cartel that was infiltrated, thwarted, and eventually completely destroyed by J'onn J'onzz, the Martian Manhunter.
-Their secretive leader had a number of aliases: Mister Vulture, Mister V, and Faceless (a.k.a.
-Marco Xavier).
-Vulture first appeared in The House of Mystery #160 (July 1966) and was created by Jack Miller and Joe Certa.

 W

 Walker Brothers

 A quartet of brothers able to manipulate the neurochemistry of their victims, the Walker Brothers are Alan, Buzz, Deke, and Neil.

 Warguard

 When a comet passed over the Monitor One satellite, its radiation killed most of those aboard.
 However, those that survived were empowered but driven completely insane.
 Isaiah King of Team One was stationed there and become transformed into Despot who lead his other survivors into becoming the Warguard.
 Its ranks included Hexon, Judgment, Nychus, Doreen Robinson, Stricture, and Talos.

 Weaver's elementals

 Weaver transformed three people into his elementals Hydra, Pyro, and Hurricane.

 White Triangle

 A Daxamite supremacist organization, the White Triangle believed other races to be inferior and interaction with them to be unclean.